WizeEveryWhere/OpenWize/docs/getting_started/requirement.rst

 The OpenWize stack is basically developed to target STMicroelectronic MCU, based on ARM-M cpu core.
 For convenience reasons, we use the STM32CubeIDE as an IDE.
-It come with all necessary to compile, load and debug firmware on that ST MCU.
+It comes with all necessary to compile, load and debug firmware on that ST MCU.
-This IDE can be download from STMicroelectronics web-site (`STM32CubeIDE`_).
+This IDE can be downloaded from STMicroelectronics website (`STM32CubeIDE`_).

 The build system is based on *cmake* and *make* tools which rely on the cross-toolchain provided by the STM32CubeIDE.
 We provide a little bash script